 3.2 Looking at your neighbor's horse, what signs would you identify, to evaluate accommodation, feeding, health, manifestation of normal and abnormal behaviour?

 The results of the word frequency analysis for horses are reported in Figure 1.
 The most frequent word used by stakeholder to evaluate the conditions of accommodation (Figure 1 (a)) was “clean”, followed by “bedding”, “box”, “shelter” and “water”.
 The term “clean” was associated with the words: “floors” (0.33), “manger” (0.33), “drinkers” (0.32), “walls” (0.32) and “water” (0.31).
-An example of answerwas: “Presence and cleanliness of bedding, repair and maintenance of buildings, pastures and equipment”.
+An example of answer to the question “looking at your neighbor’s horse, what signs would you identify, to identify the condition of accommodation?” was: “Presence and cleanliness of bedding, repair and maintenance of buildings, pastures and equipment”.

 Figure 1.
-The graph report the frequency of words for each of the five questions (a) Looking at your neighbor’s horse, what signs would you identify, to evaluate the conditions of accommodation? (b).
-Looking at your neighbor’s horse, what signs would you identify, to evaluate the feeding conditions? (c) Looking at your neighbor’s horse, what signs would you identify, to evaluate health condition? (d) Looking at your neighbor’s horse, what signs would you identify, to evaluate the manifestation of normal behaviour? (e) Looking at your neighbor’s horse, what signs would you identify, to evaluate the manifestation of abnormal behaviour?
+The graphs report the frequency of words for each of the five questions (a) Looking at your neighbor’s horse, what signs would you identify, to evaluate the conditions of accommodation? (b).
+Looking at your neighbor’s horse, what signs would you identify, to evaluate the feeding conditions? (c) Looking at your neighbor’s horse, what signs would you identify, to evaluate health condition? (d) Looking at your neighbor’s horse, what signs would you identify, to evaluate the manifestation of normal behavior? (e) Looking at your neighbor’s horse, what signs would you identify, to evaluate the manifestation of abnormal behavior?

 The words “roughage”, “water”, “quality” and “clean” were used by stakeholder to evaluate the feeding conditions (Figure 1 (b)).
 The term “roughage” was associated with the words: “pasture” (0.43) and “access” (0.39).
-An example of answer was: “A lot of roughage.
-Free access to clean hay that is not dusty or mouldy.
+An example of answer to the question “Looking at your neighbor’s horse, what signs would you identify, to evaluate the feeding conditions?” was: “A lot of roughage.
+Free access to clean hay that is not dusty or moldy.
 Or access to grazing”.

 The health condition (Figure 1 (c)) was described with words such as “coat”, “body score”, “eyes” and “hooves”.
 The term “coat” was associated with the words: “cleaned” (0.26) and “worming” (0.26).
-An example of answer was: “Body score and coat shine/condition.
+An example of answer to the question “Looking at your neighbor’s horse, what signs would you identify, to evaluate health condition?“ was: “Body score and coat shine/condition.
 Horses posture, movement (lameness)”.

 The most frequent word used by stakeholder to evaluate the manifestation of normal behaviour (Figure 1 (d)) was “group”, followed by “grazing”, “calm”, “relaxed” and “playing”.
 The term “group” was associated with the words: “happy” (0.38) and “curious” (0.30).
-An example of answer was: “horses are relaxed but still interested in their surroundings, they are eating hay or grazing, socializing together and allogrooming too”.
+An example of answer to the question “Looking at your neighbor’s horse, what signs would you identify, to evaluate the manifestation of normal behavior?” was: “horses are relaxed but still interested in their surroundings, they are eating hay or grazing, socializing together and allogrooming too”.

-While abnormal behaviour (Figure 1 (e)) was described using words such as “weaving”, “aggression” and “stereotypies”.
+Finally, abnormal behavior (Figure 1 (e)) was described using words such as “weaving”, “aggression” and “stereotypies”.
 The term “weaving” was associated with the word “eat” (0.31).
-An example of answer was: “biting on doors, walls, posts.
+An example of answer to the question “Looking at your neighbor’s horse, what signs would you identify, to evaluate the manifestation of abnormal behavior?” was: “biting on doors, walls, posts.
 Kicking at walls.
 Constant or frequent vocalizing.
 Weaving, windsucking, pacing up and down, holding head high, eyes wide open, withdrawn, uninterested in surroundings, not interested in food, laying ears flat back when people approach, sudden or explosive movements”.

 4. Discussion